 I traveled by Makruzz, private cruise in a deluxe class.
 There are three classes (Premium, Deluxe, and Royal).
 It costs me 1150 Rs per ticket.
 It was a very pleasant experience, very good service, cooperative crews and safe too.
 You’ll get a complimentary meal too during your journey.
 It took just one and half hours to reach Havelock Ferry Ghat.

-I completely loved my 2 nights stay in Ocean Blue Resort.
+I completely loved my 2 nights stay at Ocean Blue Resort.
 This resort is very close to the Vijaynagar beach and so I chose to stay here.
 Breakfast and dinner were complimentary from this resort.
 The room is well decorated with all necessary things.
 What I loved most is the beautiful garden of many colorful flowers of this resort.

 Ocean Blue Resort